 This old church on the cliff-top south of Tintagel has Norman and possibly some Saxon elements.
 The first church on the site was built around 500 AD.
-The building that stands there now was built in the 11th and 12th Century with the addition of the tower in the 14th Century.
+The building that stands there now was built in the 11th and 12th Centuries with the addition of the tower in the 14th Century.

 In 1889 an inscribed milestone referring to Roman Emperor Licinius (263 – 325) was discovered in the churchyard and you can now see this in the south transept.